 - steroids to fight inflammation

 - antimalarial drugs, which help decrease the immune system’s activity and reduce photosensitivity

 - immunosuppressive drugs, which control the overactive immune response

 A person can work with their doctor to decide which medications and treatment options are best for them.

 Some people may wish to use alternative treatments to help manage their lupus symptoms.
-While there is no conclusive evidence to confirm that any alternative treatments work, some people may find that they help with certain symptoms.
+While there is

 Before trying any alternative treatment, it is important to talk to a doctor.
 Some of these treatments may interfere with other medications.
 In addition, a person should never replace the medications that their doctor prescribed them with alternative treatments.

 With proper treatment, many people who have lupus can live full, active lives.
 However, it is vital that they see a doctor regularly and follow an individualized treatment plan to avoid serious complications of the disease.